adroemer/2023-05-01-git/README.md

 	- 'git commit -m "MY MESSAGE" : quick oneliner message
 - 'git log' : log view with the full log
 	- git log --oneline  : one line view
+	- 'git log --oneline -all' : shows all of log, not just HEAD

 - 'HEAD': tells you where you are
 - 'git diff' : shows you new changes to the repo
 	- 'git diff --staged' : shows you changes in the staging area
 	- 'git diff <HASH> <FILE> :compare two states in the repo
+- 'git checkout <HASH>': move HEAD to <HASH>
+	- YOU WILL BE IN a detached HEAD state
+	-'git switch main': switches back to main HEAD